 That looks good doesn’t it?
 I’ve always mildly envied people who are the ‘wise words’ at the top of chapters in a book.
 But not being a saint or a noted philosopher I’d never expected the words would be any of mine.
 But now they are.
 Here’s how come.

-And we breezed through letters K, L and M. Which will all become separate Podcasts you can listen to in a few weeks’ time.
+And we breezed through letters K, L and M, which will soon become a couple of podcasts (links below)

 There’ll be Podcasts on all of the letters in the book, including one by Professor Muhammad Yunus, the social entrepreneur, banker, economist and civil society leader who was awarded the Nobel Peace Prize for founding the Grameen Bank and pioneering the concepts of microcredit and microfinance.
 Yes, probably the most acknowledged and admired social entrepreneur on Earth.
 So what am I doing sharing space with him in Liam’s book?